-Scotland is the second largest financial centre in the UK after London, and one of the leading financial centres in Europe.
+Scotland is the second largest international financial hub in the UK after London, and one of the leading financial centres in Europe.
 It’s also one of the world’s largest fund management centres.
-The financial and insurance services sector employs around 87,000 people in Scotland.
+The financial and insurance services sector employs around 84,000 people in Scotland.

 Finance includes: accountancy, banking and building societies, financial planning, insurance, investment management and pensions.